Think Like a Product Manager: How to Efficiently Use Large Model Tools

 • Lack stable reasoning chains;

-• Their correctness requires human knowledge as a fallback for judgment.
+• Their correctness requires human knowledge as a final check.

 Therefore, the user's mental framework and prompting methods (Prompt) are the key to producing high-quality content.